SalamanderXing/MCS/README.md

 It is a solution to the maximum [common sugraph problem.](https://www.google.com/search?sxsrf=ACYBGNSN6w2aDBEq0Q7AFsOOWMdOjRMidQ%3A1571432071191&ei=hyaqXe-oC9CFmwX94IXABw&q=maximum+common+subgraph+problem&oq=maximum+common+subgraph+problem)

 ## Installation
-### Method #1 via npm
+### If you're using node
-If you're working with node.js, you can simply install it via npm:
+Simply install it via npm:
 ```
 npm install maximum-common-subgraph
 ```
 Done!
-From within your javascript code you can now do:
+You can now do:
 ```
 {Graph, GraphEdge, GraphNode, Points, constructMCS} = require('maximum-common-subgraph')
 ```
-See examples.

-### Method #2 import module
+### If you want to use it in the browser
-Download the index.js file into your working directory and then do:
+Download the mcs_browser_module.js file into your working directory and then do:
 ```
 <script type="module">
-  import {Graph, GraphEdge, GraphNode, Points, constructMCS} from './index.js';
+  import {Graph, GraphEdge, GraphNode, Points, constructMCS} from './mcs_browser_module.js';

   ....js code goes here....
 </script>
 ```

-### Method #3 with TypeScript
+### If you're using TypeScript
 Download the index.ts file into your working directory and then do:
 ```
 import {Graph, GraphEdge, GraphNode, Points, constructMCS} from "./index";